Elaine Joyce: Personal life

 Joyce was married to Bobby Van from 1968 until Van's death from brain cancer in 1980.

 In May 1982, Joyce performed at the Alhambra Dinner Theatre in Jacksonville, Florida.
 Reclusive author J. D. Salinger attended the opening night of the production to see Joyce and accompany her after the show.
 She told a reporter that it was the first time the two had met, but they had a romantic relationship for several years.

 Joyce was married to television producer John Levoff from 1985 until their divorce in 1992.

 From September 1999 until his death, she was married to playwright Neil Simon, who died on August 26, 2018, from complications of pneumonia after being on life-support while hospitalized for kidney failure.

-Joyce has a daughter, Taylor Joyce Van, with Bobby Van and a son, Michael Levoff, with Jeff Levoff.
+Joyce has a daughter, Taylor Joyce Van, with Bobby Van and a son, Michael Levoff, with John Levoff.
 Taylor attended Harvard-Westlake School in Los Angeles, where she met future husband Evan Meyer; they were married in October 2003, at which time she was employed as a television executive assistant for Paramount Pictures.